bufbuild/protobuf-es/docs/src/content/docs/reference/generated-code/field-types.md

 const name = PhoneType[val]; // "MOBILE"
 ```

 Protobuf has open and closed enums.
-Open enums can contain numeric values that are not declared in the generated TypeScript enum, so code that receives data from newer schemas should handle unknown enum numbers.
+Open enums can contain numeric values that are not declared in the generated TypeScript enum, so code that receives data from newer schemas should handle unknown enum numbers (see `isUnknownEnum` from `@bufbuild/protobuf`).

 ## Repeated fields